 This post may contain affiliate links.
 Please read our disclosure policy.

 How to caramelize onions perfectly every time!
-They’re rich, sweet, and a practically melt-in-the-mouth, jammy texture – perfect for adding to soups, pasta, burgers, tarts, and more!
+They’re rich, sweet, and have a practically melt-in-the-mouth, jammy texture – perfect for adding to soups, pasta, burgers, tarts, and more!

 Onions are an aromatic addition to almost any meal.
 I’ve already shared methods for making onion powder, crispy fried onions, and roasted onions, but now it’s the turn for perhaps the best one yet: how to caramelize onions.